benjaminthhansen073-pixel/THH-HUB-MM2-7272723667482834823482374823758738472834787562387423758728374/README.md

                     Enum.AutomaticSize.Y,

                 ScrollBarThickness =
-                    isPhone and 7 or 4,
+                    3,

                 ScrollBarImageColor3 =
                     Colors.Accent
             }, pagesHolder)
+        end

         create("UIListLayout", {
-            SortOrder =
-                Enum.SortOrder.LayoutOrder,

             Padding =
                 UDim.new(
                     0,
-                    isPhone
+                    isPhone and 6 or 9
-                        and 12
-                        or 10
-                )
+                ),

+            SortOrder =
+                Enum.SortOrder.LayoutOrder
         }, page)

         create("UIPadding", {
             PaddingLeft =
                 UDim.new(
                     0,
-                    isPhone
+                    isPhone and 4 or 13
-                        and 12
-                        or 15
                 ),

             PaddingRight =
                 UDim.new(
                     0,
-                    isPhone
+                    isPhone and 4 or 13
-                        and 12
-                        or 15
                 ),

             PaddingTop =
                 UDim.new(
                     0,
-                    isPhone
+                    isPhone and 4 or 13
-                        and 12
-                        or 15
                 ),

             PaddingBottom =
-                UDim.new(0, 18)
+                UDim.new(
+                    0,
+                    10
+                )
         }, page)

-        pages[name] = page
+        pages[name] =
+            page

         return page
     end